Ethics, Integrity & Professional Conduct

 4. Take other such actions as is reasonably necessary to ensure an efficient and effective disciplinary system for APSCA.

-Members are given 30 days to respond in writing and submit relevant supporting documentation and evidence to be considered by the Disciplinary Board, and shall have the right to appear in person or remotely before the Board.
+Members may respond to allegations by working with the Professional Conduct Team to advise their perspective and submit relevant supporting evidence to be considered by the Disciplinary Bodies, as well as maintaining the right to appear in person or remotely before the Board at the scheduled time of their hearing.

 To the extent feasible, APSCA shall present all matters to the Disciplinary Board in an anonymous format, without disclosing the name of the Member(s) involved.